tgvashworth/cdnjs/README.md

 A search and URL retrieval tool for [cdnjs](//cdnjs.com).
 It can be used globally on your command line, or as a module.

 Its version 3.2.0 powers the [pulldown-api](https://github.com/phuu/pulldown-api).

+## About version 4.0.0

+Version 4.0.0 is a complete rewrite of this application, so if you were using the module and upgrade blindly, things will most likely break.
+The good news is that it now uses the official API of cdnjs.com and thus, it is now fast as hell !

 ## Command-line tool